bluetoother/cc-bnp/README.md

     sensorStatus: 0
 };

-// If _uuid_ is not given, ccnp will automatically send request to ask the uuid corresponds to the characteristic handle.
-ccbnp.gatt.writeCharValue(0, 37, valObj, '0x2a18', function (err, result) {
+// If _uuid_ is not given, ccbnp will automatically initiate a request to ask characteristic uuid to build value packet. ccbnp.gatt.writeCharValue(0, 37, valObj, '0x2a18', function (err, result) {
     if (err)
         console.log(err);